I placed my first trade in 2011.

 Second, let's discuss the feedback loop itself, aka the backtest.

 Where did the magic numbers for the averages come from?
 Why 50 and 20 days?
-The answer hints at deeper flaws with our approach.
+The answer hints at deeper issues.
 I'd wager they come from... other backtests.

 It might sound smart to run a bunch of backtests with different granularities for the averages, and pick the ones that perform best.